 “Fikce” of a temporary residency as a family member of the Czech Republic

-If you applied for this type of a permit, but you want to start working immediately and you do not want to wait for a day you can collect your residency certificate, then here is an option of the Ministry of the Interior giving your application a “fikce”, which means you can get employed in the same way as if your application was already approved.
+If you applied for this type of permit, but you want to start working immediately and you do not want to wait for a day you can collect your residency certificate, then here is an option of the Ministry of the Interior giving your application a “fikce”, which means you can get employed in the same way as if your application was already approved.
 BUT!
 Your “fikce” is active only in the time period you are waiting for the results of your application.
 For this, you will only need to show your passport during the application for this type of residency permit.

-If nothing above-mentioned applies for me?
+If nothing above-mentioned applies to me?